sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 Django is successfully handling the request and returning the default 404 template for us.

-Although this it being ran by the Python "unit test" framework this is an integration test.
+Although this it being ran by Python's `unittest` framework this is what we would call an integration test.
-When we make the call the `Client.get()` the full Django request / response lifecycle is ran.
+When we make the request with `Client.get()` the full Django request / response lifecycle is ran.
-For now that's okay, but we should look at how we can separate smaller units in the future.

 Let's add some code to our `urls.py` to make our URL work.
 Remember that we want to write the smallest amount of code we can to make the test pass.